Bryan Edwards Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Season Stats

-- Edwards has totaled 508 receiving yards (31.8 per game) and three touchdowns, reeling in 30 passes on 54 targets.
+- Edwards' 30 receptions have gotten him 508 yards (31.8 per game) and three touchdowns.
+He has been targeted 54 times.

-- Edwards has been the target of 9.1% (54 total) of his team's 591 passing attempts this season.

 - With seven targets in the red zone this season, Edwards has been on the receiving end of 10.1% of his team's 69 red zone pass attempts.